pandey-ankit/coherence-new/intro/intro.md

 ### Prerequisites

-This lab assumes you have:
+This lab assumes you have the following:

 *  An Oracle Cloud Account - Please view this workshop's LiveLabs landing page to see which environments are supported

 ## About Oracle Coherence

-Oracle Coherence is an in-memory data grid enables application developers and managers fast access to key-value data.
+Oracle Coherence is an in-memory data grid that enables application developers and managers fast access to key-value data.
-Coherence ensures for customers maximum scalability and performance in enterprise applications by providing clustered low-latency data storage, polyglot grid computing, and asynchronous event streaming.
+Coherence ensures that customers have maximum scalability and performance in enterprise applications by providing clustered low-latency data storage, polyglot grid computing, and asynchronous event streaming.

 ## Learn More